Pfizer, Oxford vaccines reduce severe COVID-19 in elderly, study finds | Health

 However, she cautioned that the protection is not complete and it is not known yet how much these vaccines will reduce the risk of someone passing the coronavirus onto others.

-''Even if you have been vaccinated, it is really important that you continue to act like you have the virus, practice good hand hygiene, and stay at home,'' Ramsay added.
+''Even if you have been vaccinated, it is really important that you continue to act like you have the virus, practise good hand hygiene and stay at home,'' Ramsay added.

+England's Deputy Chief Medical Officer, Professor Jonathan Van-Tam, said the data offered a glimpse of how the vaccine programme ''is going to hopefully take us into a very different world in the next few months''.